tayruxin/tp/docs/DeveloperGuide.md

       current architecture design.

 **Aspect: Change the definition of a _duplicate_**
-- **Alternative:** Define _duplicates_ as equivalence of all fields other than just `Name`, `Role` and `Deadline`.
+- **Alternative:** Define _duplicates_ as equivalence of all parameters other than just `Name`, `Role` and `Deadline`.
     - Pros: Allows users to add companies with the same name, role and deadline but different contact details.
-    - Cons: This approach does not align with real-world scenarios where if the Name, Role, and Deadline fields are identical, it likely indicates the same job application.
+    - Cons: This approach does not align with real-world scenarios where if the Name, Role, and Deadline parameters are identical, it likely indicates the same job application.
 The purpose of the duplicate detection is to prevent interns from inadvertently applying multiple times to the same position at a company with the same role and application deadline.